AdobeDocs/commerce-merchant-services.en/help/payment-services/test-validate.md

 ---
 # Test and validate

-Before you expose [!DNL Payment Services] for Adobe Commerce and Magento Open Source to your shoppers, it is a good idea to test in your sandbox environment _and_ in production.
+Before you expose [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] to your shoppers, it is a good idea to test in your sandbox environment _and_ in production.
 Testing and validation help ensure that [!DNL Payment Services] functions work as expected and provide the best payment options for your store and customers.

 ## Test in sandbox environment